vala-lang/awesome-vala/README.md

 - [vast](https://github.com/rainwoodman/vast) is a project for generative modelling in Vala.
 Think of TensorFlow rewritten in Vala.

+## Crypto and Security

+- [GnuTLS](https://www.gnutls.org/) is a secure communications library implementing the SSL, TLS and DTLS protocols and technologies around them.
+It provides a simple API to access the secure communications protocols as well as APIs to parse and write X.509, PKCS #12, and other required structures.

 ## Web Development

 - [Valum](https://github.com/valum-framework/valum) is a Web micro-framework entirely written in Vala.